meysamraz/laptop-price-prediction-end-to-end-project-using-ecommerce-website-data/README.md

 - #### Clean laptops resolution

 ## 4 - EDA
+For the next step, which is **Feature engineering**, it was necessary to get information about the data.
+In this step, I analyzed and explored the data.
 <img src = "src/plot1.png" width ="250" /> <img src = "src/plot2.png" width ="250" /> <img src = "src/plot3.png" width ="250" />
 - #### Laptops price distribution
 - #### Number of laptops of each brand